Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 * The undefined value behaves as false when used in a boolean context;The undefined value converts to NaN when used in numeric context.
 * When you evaluate a null variable, the null value behaves as 0 in numeric contexts and as false in boolean contexts
 * variables that are hoisted return a value of undefined.
 So even if you declare and initialize after you use or refer to this variable, it still returns undefined
-### local scope vs block scope
+### function scope vs block scope
 * block scope is delimited by a pair of curly brackets
-* local scope is delimited by function
+* function scope is delimited by function
 * In web pages, the global object is window
 ### falsy values
    The following values evaluate to false (also known as Falsy values):